 CFDs are available on a whole host of financial markets and are by no means restricted to shares.
 You can buy and sell contracts on the value of indices like the FTSE 100, foreign currency (forex) pairs like the GBP/USD, and commodities such as gold and silver.

-There are a few things to know before diving right into CFD trading.
-This kind of online trading is very unique, and is characterized by specific features that you should be well aware of.
-The main features of CFD Trading include:
+There are a few things to know before starting trading CFD.
+CFD trading has its unique meaning, and is characterized by specific features that you should be well aware of.
+In order to understand what is CFD trading one needs to get familiar with the main features of it, which include:

 CFD trading is unique in that you can profit from speculating on an underlying asset to fall in value as well as rise.
 If you believe an underlying asset is likely to rise in value, you would seek to go ‘long’ (buy the asset).
 At the other end of the spectrum, you would go ‘short’ (sell the asset) if you believed its value was at risk of declining.